Skip to content

 Educational Conferences Expand answer

-Resident-led noon conferences occur four days a week, covering interesting clinical cases, primary care topics, journal club, research topics, quality improvement, DEI topics, health care disparities, advocacy, global health, wellness topics and board review.
+Resident-led noon conferences occur four days a week, covering interesting clinical cases, primary care topics, updated clinical guidelines, journal club, research topics, quality improvement, DEI topics, health care disparities, advocacy, global health, wellness topics and board review.
 The program also periodically invites residency alumni back to speak in the career development series to share their experiences.

 An academic half-day consists of faculty-led didactics and simulation lab experiences on Thursday afternoons, with clinical coverage provided and pagers/phones held.
 These topics compose the core curriculum, repeating every 18 months, and are based on the board exam specification content outline of the American Board of Pediatrics.